ivy-llc/ivy/docs/overview/contributing/setting_up.rst

       - :code:`Ivy GPU Development Environment (image)` - This will set up the development environment of ivy for GPU and build image from latest image from dockerhub.

    For now, we will select :code:`Ivy Development Environment (image)`.
-   Slect your region and prefered machine type, then click on "Create Codespace".
+   Select your region and prefered machine type, then click on "Create Codespace".

 .. image:: https://raw.githubusercontent.com/unifyai/unifyai.github.io/master/img/externally_linked/contributing/setting_up/github_codespaces/devcontainer_config.png?raw=true
    :width: 420